 Introduction – Outdated Electric Baseboard Heaters

-This is a great time to think about an overhaul of your heating system.
-Replacing electric baseboard heaters might be necessary if they do not provide enough heat to warm your home, are outdated and inefficient, or simply want to upgrade to a more modern heating system.
 Baseboard heaters circulate hot water or electric current through metal coils or fins that radiate heat.
 The heat then spreads through the room as the air around the baseboard heater warms.
+With energy costs being very high, this is a great time to think about an overhaul of your heating system.
+Replacing electric baseboard heaters might be necessary if they do not provide enough heat to warm your home, are outdated and inefficient, or simply want to upgrade to a more modern heating system.

 If your home is not being warmed sufficiently by your baseboard heaters, it is likely for one of two reasons.
 Either the heaters are too small for the size of your home, or something is blocking the flow of air around the heater, preventing the heat from circulating properly.
 In either case, replacing your baseboard heater with a newer system should solve the problem.